Length, 45.0 m x Beam, 6.0 m x Depth, 1.8 m

 shell hits needed to sink ship,

-not counting critical hits)
+counting critical hits)

 Torpedoes needed to sink: 0.7